jrowellfx/lsseq/README.md

 #### Sorting by modification times

-`/bin/ls` allows us to sort directory contents by modification time, as well as by filename. `lsseq` also duplicates this functionality, but adds options to specify which frame from each sequence to use when comparing modification times.
+`/bin/ls` allows us to sort directory contents by modification time as well as by filename. `lsseq` also duplicates this functionality but adds options to specify which frame from each sequence to use when comparing modification times.
 You can compare sequences by comparing the `oldest`, `median` or `newest` frames from each sequence with the `--time FRAME_AGE` option.